lalbabusah/Groundwater-Level-Analysis-SIH-2020/README.md

 * Percentage increase and decrease in the groundwater level at various sites(bore well, dug well and tube well)

 ## Data Acquisition
-We have downloaded data from the website of CGWA- IndiaWRIS (Water Resources Information System) for data analysis.
+Downloaded data from the website of CGWA- IndiaWRIS (Water Resources Information System) for data analysis.

 ## Data Preprocessing
-We have used Python(Libraries-Pandas, NumPy) on Jupyter notebook platform for data analysis.
+Used Python(Libraries-Pandas, NumPy) on Jupyter notebook platform for data analysis.

 ## Data Visualization and Analysis
-We have used Business Intelligence tool –TABLEAU for data visualisation and analysis.
+Used Business Intelligence tool –TABLEAU for data visualisation and analysis.
+Here is the Tableau Public link: https://public.tableau.com/profile/lalbabusah

 ## Model Development
-Machine Learning model ARIMA (Auto Regressive Integrated Moving Average) for time series forecasting.
+Used Machine Learning model ARIMA (Auto Regressive Integrated Moving Average) for time series forecasting.